contiv/vpp/vagrant/README.md

 ```

 2. The newly built contivvpp/vswitch image is now tagged as latest.
 Verify with `sudo docker images`; contivvpp/vswitch should have been created a few seconds ago.
-The new image with all the changes must become available to all the worker nodes in the K8s cluster.
-To do so, load the docker image to the running worker node.
+The new image with all the changes must become available to all the nodes in the K8s cluster.
+To do so, load the docker image into the running worker nodes (run as sudo).

 ```
 vagrant ssh k8s-worker1